Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Empirical Performance of Benchmark Strategies

 \subsection{P\&L in ERCOT}

-We next analyze ERCOT using hourly data from 2018--2025 across its four principal load zones: North, South, West, and Houston.
-DART spreads across ERCOT zones are extremely highly correlated (Table~\ref{tab:ercot-dart-corr}), with pairwise correlations exceeding $0.97$, indicating that DA–RT dynamics are effectively system-wide.
-As a result, all zones generate nearly identical predictions and trading behavior; we therefore focus on the \textsc{WEST} zone for concreteness.
+Finally, we analyze the ERCOT market using hourly data from 2018--2025 across its four principal load zones: North, South, West, and Houston.
+Similarly to ISO--NE, DART spreads across ERCOT zones are extremely highly correlated (see Table~\ref{tab:ercot-dart-corr}), with pairwise correlations exceeding $0.97$, indicating that DA–RT dynamics are effectively system-wide.
+As a result, all zones generate nearly identical predictions and trading behavior.
+We therefore restrict attention on the \textsc{WEST} zone for concreteness.